MSIA/2020-msia423-ganguly-got/README.md

 By default creates offline score base and saves in `data/model_data [MODEL_DATA]` Picks exported model object from `models [MODEL_ARTIFACTS]`

+If using different file paths than the defaults, please ensure

 ### To connect application to RDS database

  - Define the following environment variables